 **Green: Annual emission allocations: climate targets for each year in the 2021-2030 period, prescribing the

-The final plan is only available in Hungarian.
+The final plan is available in Hungarian and English.

 The plan does not cater for multi-level energy and climate dialogue.

 Only selected stakeholder groups could respond to the questionnaires on the NECP.
-While the survey on the elaboration of the draft NECP only included general information and not its full draft, the second questionnaire in November 2019 focused on the entire plan that was then submitted to the EU Commission.
+The first survey that was meant to collect input for the elaboration of the draft NECP only included general information on it but not its full draft.
+The second questionnaire in November 2019 focused on the entire plan that was then submitted to the EU Commission.

-In its final NECP, the Government only mentions the selected stakeholder groups it reached out to for its plan but does not provide a summary of their views, nor to which extent these were included in the finalised plan.
+In its final NECP, the Government only mentions the selected stakeholder groups contacted for the survey but does not provide a summary of their views, nor the extent to which these were included in the finalised plan.